 - Raw Coconut water has more potassium than a few bananas!

-- Raw Coconut water contains a high level of magnesium and vitamin C
+- Coconut water contains a high level of magnesium and vitamin C

-- Raw Coconut water is more hydrating than Gatorade and sports drinks
+- More hydrating than Gatorade and sports drinks

 - Raw PINK Coconut water is pink because of the level of antioxidants, which benefits you